yanyanhuang/OTFPF/README.md

 Optimal transport based feature pyramid fusion (OTFPF) network, an end-to-end neural network architecture for the brain age estimation with T1 MRIs.

 ## Framework
+Here is the framework of our OTFPF model.
 ![Framework](figures/Framework_BrainAge.png)

 ## Results